Are you trying to navigate the complexities of Florida probate law after losing someone you love?

 - Notifying creditors that probate has opened on the estate and settling outstanding debts

-- Locating and valuing assets, including real estate, motor vehicles, valuable personal property, bank accounts, and other financial instruments
+- Locating and valuing assets, including real estate, motor vehicles, personal property, bank accounts, and other financial instruments

 - Distributing money to heirs and beneficiaries